Compliance. Us and You.

 My supplier isn’t providing this service, where do I stand?

 If you are happy with the service and price you are getting, we would recommend putting pressure on them to be doing the above or at least getting the process started.
 It’s their duty by Law, whether they sell retail or wholesale.
 If they won’t, and you don’t have the facility/time to do so yourself, we would recommend switching to a company who does.
-While highly unlikely, its entirely possible for Trading Standards to simply confiscate non-compliant stock in stores and has happened on a handful of times to businesses in the UK.
+Its entirely possible for Trading Standards to simply confiscate non-compliant stock in stores and has happened on a handful of times to businesses in the UK.

 I hope that the above proposed changes to the service serve to further prove our commitment to our clients both current and new in being at the front line of service delivery.
 As always, if this has generated any questions or you need any further information, please dont hesitate to get in touch by dropping us an email to email@example.com, or jumping on our Facebook page – www.facebook.com/18650uk